Couchbase-Ecosystem/cbl-ionic/CONTRIBUTING.md

 ### Scripts

-#### `npm run buildAll`
+#### `npm run build`

-Build cblite-core.js npm module, cblite-core-tests npm package, and the plugin web assets.
+Build npm module and the plugin web assets.

-It will compile the TypeScript code from the `cblite-core`, `cblite-core-tests`, and `src/` into ESM JavaScript in `dist/esm/`.
+It will compile the TypeScript code from the `cblite`, `cblite-tests`, and `src/` into ESM JavaScript in `dist/esm/`.
 These files are used in apps with bundlers when your plugin is imported.

 Then, Rollup will bundle the code `dist/plugin.js` with the other two npm packages included.
 This file is used in apps without bundlers by including it as a script in `index.html`.